How to Write an Executive Cover Letter: Example and Tips

 2. Tell your story in a compelling manner

-Include your unique value explicitly yet concisely.
-This may be a variation of your elevator pitch, or possibly a brief summary of why your work experience and qualifications is a perfect fit for the job in question.
+Language matters when it comes to your executive cover letter.
+Include your unique value explicitly, yet concisely.
+That is quite a challenge, but your hard work will pay off.
+You may use a variation of your elevator pitch, for instance, or a brief summary of why your work experience and qualifications is a perfect fit for the job in question.

+To add some color to your cover letter, pick your words wisely.
 Use compelling verbs and avoid words such as "prepared" and "managed."
-Those words are passive, dull, and overused: your cover letter should be interesting and tell a compelling story in a short amount of space.
+Those words are passive, dull, and overused: your cover letter should be interesting and tell a compelling story.

 Using language such as "oversaw," "directed," "executed," "delivered," and "owned" will make your cover letter stronger.
-Writing two to three sentences about your abilities to lead others, lead departments, or lead a company will showcase you as a strong leader.
+Including two to three sentences about your abilities to lead others, lead departments, or lead a company will showcase you as a strong executive.

 The first sentence should have your strongest information and senior leadership skills, followed by one or two sentences to strengthen and prove the claims from the first.

 Bullet points are a great way to draw the eye to your best accomplishments.
-This is also effective when used sparingly, though!
+This is only effective when used sparingly, though.
 Limit the number of bullet points and the number of lines they take up in your cover letter.

-Listing accomplishments to showcase your abilities is a strong way to highlight your strengths.
-You can do this by listing a few numbers, such as costs saved or costs slashed, awards/achievements, or big projects you completed.
+As we have already mentioned, listing accomplishments is a quick way to highlight your strengths.
+However, it’s vital that you also provide evidence to back up any claims that you make.
+You can do this by including numbers, such as costs saved or costs slashed, or mentioning awards, achievements, or projects you completed.

 Remember to use the same style as your resume so they look like a cohesive application.
 Use the same resume font, bullet point style, and numbers.
 That will leave a great impression on your reader, even when you reword the data to make a more persuasive narrative.